apache/doris/docs/en/docs/query-acceleration/statistics.md

 - Table\_name: The target table for the specified.
 It can be a `db_name.table_name` form.
 - Column\_name: The specified target column.
 Must be `table_name` a column that exists in.
 Multiple column names are separated by commas.
 - Sync: Synchronizes the collection of statistics.
 Return after collection.
-If not specified, it will be executed asynchronously and the task ID will be returned.
+If not specified, it will be executed asynchronously and the job ID will be returned.
 - Incremental: Incrementally gather statistics.
 Incremental collection of histogram statistics is not supported.
 - Period: Collect statistics periodically.
 The unit is seconds, and when specified, the appropriate statistics are collected periodically.
 - Sample percent | rows: Sample collection statistics.
 You can specify a sampling ratio or the number of rows to sample.
 - Buckets: Specifies the maximum number of buckets generated when collecting histogram statistics.
 The default is 128 when not specified.
-- Properties: used to configure statistical tasks.
+- Properties: used to configure statistics job.
 Currently, only the following configuration items are supported
     - `"sync" = "true"`: Equivalent `with sync`
     - `"incremental" = "true"`: Equivalent `with incremental`
     - `"sample.percent" = "50"`: Equivalent `with percent 50`